sahilphule/devops-templates/documentation/terraform/azure/aks-terraform/aks-terraform.md

 ## Destroy the provisioned infrastructure
 ---

-Lastly, we will destroy the above-created resources by Terraform configuration files for Azure.
+Lastly, we will destroy the above-created resources.

 ## Steps
 1. Firstly, delete all the Kubernetes Deployments using: